 It's usually a requirement of the lease to have comprehensive cover in place, and you'll usually need to provide a copy of your insurance certificate before taking delivery.

 As soon as you receive the registration details and have a confirmed delivery date, it's a good idea to get a quote as soon as possible as policies tend to be more expensive if you take them out a day before the insurance is required (the cheapest time is about three weeks before).
-See our Car insurance guide for full help and information.
+See our Cheap car insurance guide for full help and information.

 • If you think you may need to end an agreement early, always check the fine print before you sign up, as not all leasing providers allow this.